 - Learn more about the relationships between human physiology, anatomy and mental states.

 Biopsychology is also known as “Physiological Psychology”, “Psychobiology” or “Biological Psychology”.
-It studies the way human physiology affects psychology and how psychology can in turn affect physiology.
+It studies the way human physiology affects our psychological makeup and how our psychology can in turn affect physiology.

 Physiology is the study of the way living organisms function.
 It can encompass the way things move, chemical and bodily processes, growth, atrophy, and anything else that supports or causes physical or chemical changes to occur within the body.
 Psychology is the scientific study of behaviour and our mental processes.
 Behaviours are observable actions.
 Psychologists study the complex human and animal mind.
 We are not able to look inside someone’s head and understand them, all we will see is the grey matter that comprises their brain.
 We will not be able to see their memories, perceptions or emotions.